SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-01-covid-2-americas.md

   - Previously, when
-    [we did regression of hospitalization and death rates on wastewater viral mRNA]({{ site.baseurl }}/wastewater-reredux/), we found that each wave was _sui generis._  These authors have found more or less the same thing, and thus have divided up the study period into 5 periods.
+    [we did regression of hospitalization and death rates on wastewater viral mRNA]({{ site.baseurl }}/wastewater-reredux/), we found that each wave was _sui generis._  These authors have found more or less the same thing, and thus have divided up the study period into 5 periods for separate analysis.
   - Note that the first wave was before vaccines, and really before we understood much about how SARS-CoV2 is transmitted or how to treat it.
 Nothing much could be done then.
-That's when the Northeast looked pretty bad, mostly because we had more contact with the outside world and just got it first.
+That's when the Northeast looked pretty bad, mostly because we had more contact with the outside world and just _got it first._
   - But after that, once the pandemic had spread to the South, they were consistently either the worst or second worst in terms of excess mortality.
 - Figure 2 breaks down the time course of Figure 1 into total deaths by census region and 5 periods.
 Note that in each bar after the first, the red band for the South is the largest.
 - Figure 3, to me, is the real meat of the matter.
-It's all about the amount of excess mortality (honestly reported COVID-19 deaths minus the Northeast) that is _avoidable_ via better policy.
+It's all about the amount of _avoidable mortality_ (honestly reported COVID-19 deaths minus the Northeast) that is _avoidable_ via better policy.
   - Period 1 was the start of the pandemic before we knew how it was transmitted, how to treat the infection, or had any vaccines.
 They viewed none of the